nostalgia-mining/NOCKminer/README.md

 -----------------------------------
 v.0.2.1: Up to 40% performance increase for 4090 and 5090 GPUs and up to 25% for the rest.

 v.0.2.0: More than 100% performance improvement over the previous version.

-Grab the latest version here [Releases](https://github.com/nostalgia-mining/NOCKminer/releases)
+Grab the latest version in [Releases](https://github.com/nostalgia-mining/NOCKminer/releases)

 👉🏼 this version supports only v1 wallets